-Media/Marketing: CEC is very interested in partnering up with PEI and its marketing campaigns to highlight support for mental health.
+Media/Marketing: This has been a challenge.
+CEC is interested in partnering with PEI and its marketing campaigns to collectively highlight support for mental health.

-Program Results A total of 658 individuals were served at the CEC (unduplicated number of participants).
-How Much?
-164% of annual targeted number of participants served was met.
-(Target=400) 91% (51/56) of surveyed clients said they were satisfied with the services they received.
-90% (46/51) of surveyed clients indicated that "Staff believed I could change."
-How Well?
-78% (40/51) of surveyed participants indicated they could deal more effectively with daily problems as a result of services.
-69% (35/51) of surveyed participants indicated that they feel they belong to their community as a result of receiving services.
-78% (38/49) of surveyed participants reported that they are better able to take care of their needs.
-Mental Health Statistics Improvement Program (MHSIP) Consumer Survey Is Anyone Better Off?
+Program Results A total of 658 individuals were served at the CEC (unduplicated number of participants) How Much?
+164% of annual targeted number of participants served was met (Target=400) 91% (51/56) of surveyed clients said they were satisfied with the services they received 90% (46/51) of surveyed clients indicated that "Staff believed I could change" How Well?
+78% (40/51) of surveyed participants indicated they could deal more effectively with daily problems as a result of services 69% (35/51) of surveyed participants indicated that they feel they belong to their community as a result of receiving services 78% (38/49) of surveyed participants reported that they are better able to take care of their needs Mental Health Statistics Improvement Program (MHSIP) Consumer Survey Is Anyone Better Off?